 The ACHP promotes sustainable and resilient communities where historic properties are used as assets for promoting energy efficiency and community livability, and are prepared for climate impacts.

-The Task Force has developed a draft ACHP Policy Statement on Climate Change and Historic Preservation, which is now available for public comment.
-While it addresses federal agency challenges and opportunities, it also speaks broadly to nonfederal parties.
+While it addresses federal agency challenges and opportunities, the policy statement also speaks broadly to nonfederal parties.
 The document defines the scope of climate impacts and puts forward a series of recommended policy principles for addressing the issues.
-Effects to sacred sites and other properties significant to Indian tribes and Native Hawaiian organizations (NHOs) are highlighted, as are the disproportionate impacts of climate change on historic places in underserved communities.
-Comments on the draft can be sent to dnull@achp.gov by May 6, 2023.
+Effects to sacred sites and other properties significant to Indian tribes and Native Hawaiian organizations (NHOs) are highlighted.
+A summary of the policy statement is provided in an ACHP Policy Chat webinar.

 Below under "Related Resources" you will find a collection of links to detailed information on the importance of historic properties to the national conversation on sustainability and climate resilience.
 Gateway sites on these topics include: